 216.11 A thrust in the external affairs work exceeding all previous records for a similar period boosted the proclamation of the Cause.
 A prodigy of effort in all parts of the world redounded to a much greater visibility of the Faith than obtained before and to a consequent rise in the prestige of the Bahá’í international community.
 The broad lines of progress were evident in the ease with which Bahá’í communities, large and small, sponsored or partici-

-pated in public events; in the emergence of the Bahá’ís as a force in society recognized by governmental and nongovernmental organizations and many prominent persons; in the ready accessibility of the media.
+pated in public events; in the emergence of the Bahá’ís as a force in society recognized by governmental and non-governmental organizations and many prominent persons; in the ready accessibility of the media.
 Indeed, the wide coverage accorded Bahá’í events and interests by the print and electronic communications media was beyond calculation.

 216.12 In the sweep of activities throughout the world, certain specific developments stood out: the frequency with which high public officials would invite Bahá’ís to participate in or assist with events or projects; the successful initiatives of Bahá’ís in influencing government action; the establishment of Bahá’í academic programs and courses in colleges and universities and the adoption of curricular material for public schools; the use of the arts by Bahá’í institutions, groups and individuals in proclamation events.